-Hardwick Specialist Speech and Language Communication Centre has 15 full time places for children in West Suffolk, aged between 5 and 7 years (Key Stage 1) who have been diagnosed as having a specific speech and language disorder.
+Hardwick Specialist Speech and Language Communication Centre has 15 full-time places for children in West Suffolk, aged between 5 and 7 years (Key Stage 1) who have been diagnosed as having a specific speech and language disorder.
 Children admitted to the centre will have had a variety of assessments including those from a speech and language therapist and an educational psychologist.
-They will have or be in the process of being assessed with a view to having a Education Health Care Plan.
+They will have or be in the process of being assessed with a view to having an Education Health Care Plan.

 A placement meeting will be held to decide whether a child will be offered a place.
 The child’s parents will then visit the centre and decide whether to accept the place.
 The placement will be reviewed each year at an Annual Review meeting with parents.